HIST3302 Imagining the Nation in European Cultural History

 - Students are able to (1) understand the development of ethnic and national identities in a range of European historical and cultural contexts; (2) analyse significant literary and theoretical works which engage with ideas of and/or represent aspects of ethnicity and national identity; (3) engage with debates about ethnicity and national identity in historical and contemporary contexts; (4) extend their understanding and application of the principles of ethical research, analytical thinking, clear writing and correct documentation in written assignments; and (5) further develop their ability to communicate orally and interact constructively and productively in interpersonal (classroom) situations.

-- Typically this unit is assessed in the following ways: (1) research essay; (2) online quizzes; and (3) seminar and e-seminar participation.
+- Indicative assessments in this unit are as follows: (1) research essay; (2) online quizzes; and (3) seminar and e-seminar participation.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.